-All forms of discrimination are governed by the rules of NYFA's Sex-Based Discrimination and Sexual Misconduct Policy, and or NYFA's Student Grievance and Resolution Process.
+All forms of discrimination are governed by the rules of NYFA's Title IX Grievance Policy and Procedure, NYFA's Sexual Misconduct Policy, and/or NYFA's Student Grievance and Resolution Process.

 27. Fraternization

 Fraternization includes, but is not limited to, intimate relationships and socialization outside of professional and academic reasons between NYFA students and NYFA faculty members or staff.
 This includes social media fraternization such as, "friending" or accepting "friend requests," or "following" NYFA faculty or staff on Facebook, Twitter, Instagram, Snapchat, and any other social media sites.
 LinkedIn, or other professional sites, are considered exceptions.